 Several full day small group tours from Porto include the opportunity to take a scenic boat trip from Pinhão as well as great viewpoints, winery tours and lunch, enabling you to get a broad experience of what makes this region special.

 This would be my first choice for a small group tour so check availability.
 The tour operator strives to ensure that you avoid crowds and visit some great wineries.
-The boat trip is optional – you can add it during the booking stage.
-Get 5% off with my promo code: FOX5
+You also get picked up/ dropped off at your hotel.

 If you are staying overnight in the Douro, you would be better off with a private tour (see below) or a small group tour that departs from Peso da Régua instead of Porto.